MariamReda25/Trillo/readme.md

 ## 📌 Project Overview

 The main goal of this project is to **master Flexbox** for building flexible and responsive layouts.
-The project showcases practical use of Flexbox along with CSS Grid and modern CSS techniques to create a clean, user-friendly, and visually appealing landing page.
+The project showcases practical use of Flexbox along with and modern CSS techniques to create a clean, user-friendly, and visually appealing landing page.

 ---